newrelic/newrelic-ruby-agent/README.md

 * [Background Jobs](https://docs.newrelic.com/docs/agents/ruby-agent/background-jobs)
 * [Uninstall the Ruby agent](https://docs.newrelic.com/docs/agents/ruby-agent/installation/uninstall-ruby-agent)

-Refer to the [New Relic's Docs](http://newrelic.com/docs) for details on how to monitor other web frameworks, background jobs, and daemons.
+Refer to the extensive [New Relic Documentation](http://newrelic.com/docs) site for details on how to monitor other web frameworks, background jobs, and daemons.

 ### Production Mode